gnani-ai/API-service/README.md

 ### Note
 - Your request will not be authenticated if you fail to add any of these headers to your request.
 - Each registered user can only send 1000 grpc requests beyond which the user will be blocked.
-If you want to opt for         extension , please send a mail to operations@gnani.ai
+If you wish to opt for extension , please send a mail to operations@gnani.ai
 - We currently support streaming through GRPC and audio with the following properties:
 <table>
 <colgroup>